 Why “stranger danger” is not working and how to teach your child safety instead

-Why is the concept of ‘stranger danger’ (or “tricky people”) not working for teaching kids safety?
+Do you know why the concept of ‘stranger danger’ (or “tricky people”) is not working for teaching kids safety?

 - “Who is this?” – my 4-year-old asked, pointing at the person hiding behind a tree and holding candy.

 - “Eh… a bad guy?” – I suggested.

 “Don’t talk to strangers” is an old-school rule sending confusing messages to your child.

 Keep in mind that most products for teaching kids safety are outdated.

 Why most kids do not understand the concept of "stranger danger"

 Your kids are confused when you tell them: